belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_PAPER-create_standard_reference_with_bibtex.md

 ## Background

-BibTex is a file format aims to help with managing references in LaTeX documents, and is frequently used in academic writing.
+BibTeX is a file format aims to help with managing references in LaTeX documents, and is frequently used in academic writing.
 It is sort of like JSON format, acting as the standard format to be easily converted into other reference formats.

-BibTex file has the following structure: (filename with ".bib" extension)
+BibTeX file has the following structure: (filename with ".bib" extension)

 ```bibtex
 @entry_type{citation_key,